devantler/star-wars-site/docs/blog-post.md

 Coding and software development is an unexpected journey for me.
 A few years back (5 years to be exact) I knew nothing of coding.
 I was interested in religion, running, rock climbing and fishing, and I was studying nano-technology in Aalborg.
 As I was trying to find a profession that interested me, I quite randomly fell over software development one summer.
 I quickly found that I had a flair for programming and that it was super fun!
 Today it is one of my greatest passions, and I use way too much time starting new nerdy projects, and following different cool open-source projects.
 From my short amount of time learning software development I have learned that if you put your mind to it, you can accomplish anything! 🤩

-## Who am I really? 👀
+## Who am I? 👀

 I am a huge family person, and I am blessed to have 4 nephews, that are the coolest boys in the world!
 I strive to be the fun uncle, and being around them is a priority of mine.
 Below is a picture of me and my oldest nephew in the cinema!

 <figure>
   <img src="images/one-of-my-nephews-in-the-cinema.png" alt="Me and my nephew in the cinema" width="450">